H.R. 1393: Wildfire Response Improvement Act

 Public health and emergency response agencies

-Health departments and emergency managers could benefit because FEMA's cost-effectiveness review must consider reducing the negative effects of wildfire smoke on public health, potentially making smoke-related mitigation projects easier to justify.
+Health departments and emergency managers could find smoke-reduction projects easier to justify, since FEMA's cost-effectiveness review must weigh reducing the harms of wildfire smoke on public health.

 Who is affected by H.R.
 1393?